maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 We acknowledge one person cannot hold all pieces of the system in their head and that the responsibility of system design is distributed among the team, we must all understand the trade offs of charateristics made with each decision.

-New problems -> identifiers, a common language for them to be able to ask what has happened, and for us to find out in the system.

-A distributed system must design around failure of components and A well designed distributed system will be fault tolerant, highly available, consistent, recoverable and transparent to the end user.

-Modern systems are likely to have at least some distribution between components and must be weary of the trade offs involved when introducing more distribution into the system.
+Resilience is the ability to maintain acceptable service levels during a system failure.

 Modern systems are likely to have at least some distribution, a call from a user over the internet to the public API is distributed and has potential to fail.
 What happens if the network fails after a request has been sent but before the response comes back and the customer refreshes their page, do we need to de duplicate the requests to prevent processing two orders?

-Resilience is the ability to maintain acceptable service levels during a system failure.

 [Fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be available or secure.
 We must make a decision for each operation when we encounter a failure; wait, retry or cancel?